-In the full-screen version, during the first nightmare sequence, right before Freddy pops up to scare Tina you can see Robert Englund as Freddy crouched down and moving into place behind her.
-However, at the time of the film's release director Wes Craven would assume that only the wide-screen version would eventually be available for home viewing.
-You can't see Robert Englund behind Tina in the wide-screen version.
+In the full-screen version, during the first nightmare sequence right before Freddy pops up to scare Tina, you can see Robert Englund as Freddy crouched down and moving into place behind her; however, at the time of the film's release, director Wes Craven would assume that only the wide-screen version would eventually be available for home viewing.
+You can't see Englund behind Tina in the wide-screen version.

-While Freddy scrapes his claws while his arms are elongated, while chasing Nancy down the lane, you can clearly see the skin under his glove is normal.
+(at around 16 mins) When Freddy scrapes his claws with his arms elongated while chasing Nancy down the lane, you can clearly see the skin under his glove is normal.
 Anyone who was burned to death would be scarred from head to toe.

 During her nightmare in the dream clinic, Nancy pulls Freddy's hat out of her dream and into reality.
 Later during Nancy's final nightmare, Freddy grabs her suddenly, and for that one brief shot is wearing his hat, then he remains hatless for the rest of the film.

-When Glen is just about to be killed, we hear the radio announcer saying that "it's twelve midnight".
-But when he is being dragged into the bed by Freddy, the clock beside his bed shows 11:52.
-However, since the radio announcer also gives the station call-sign as "KRGR" ("Krueger" minus the vowels), the time may be midnight only in Glen's dream.
+(at around 1h 8 mins) When Glen is just about to be killed, we hear the radio announcer say "it's twelve midnight," but when Kruger drags Glen into the bed, the clock nearby shows 11:52.
+Since the radio announcer also gives the station call-sign as "KRGR" ("Krueger" minus the vowels), the time may be midnight only in Glen's dream.

 Towards the end of the movie, Nancy was about to go home and go to sleep so she could bring Freddy back with her.
 She told her dad to come break down the door in exactly 20 minutes so he could get Freddy.
 In the 20 minutes before she was scheduled to wake up from her dreams, she was able to string up all those booby traps and have a heartwarming talk with her mother and then proceed to fall asleep to go get Freddy.
 That seems highly impossible.

-While Freddy is chasing Nancy down the stairs after the sledgehammer hits him, he falls down form the top of the stairs.
-When he falls, you can clearly see Freddy land on a bed to break his fall. (corrected on both the 2 disc Inifinfilm DVD and the US Blu-Ray release of the film)
+(at around 1h 22 mins) While Freddy chases Nancy down the stairs after the sledgehammer hits him, he falls down from the top of the stairs.
+When he falls, you can clearly see Freddy land on a bed to break his fall. (corrected on both the 2 disc Infinifilm DVD and the US Blu-Ray release of the film)

-When Nancy runs up the stairs near the end of the movie, the camera shows a close up of her feet sinking into the "goo" stairs.
+(at around 40 mins) When Nancy runs up the stairs, the camera shows a close-up of her feet sinking into the "goo" stairs.
 You can see exactly where she is going to put her feet as the "goo" pots are clearly visible.